As seen in a Paris café…

 3. Cook over medium heat, stirring with a whisk constantly, until the mixture thickens and begins to boil.
 Whisk a small amount of the hot milk mixture into the egg yolks and then scrape the warmed egg yolk mixture back into the saucepan.

 4. Keep cooking and stirring the custard until it comes to a boil again.
 It will become quite thick and mound up like mayonnaise.
 Remove it from the heat and pour it into the butterscotch base.
 Add the rum and vanilla and whisk until the butterscotch has dissolved into the custard.
-Pour into large serving bowl.
+Pour into large serving bowl or individual glasses and refrigerate overnight.
+Serve topped with whipped cream and chocolate shavings.

-Note: I’ve updated the recipe since several readers thought there was too much butterscotch flavor.
-Feel free to use light brown sugar in place of the dark brown for a milder flavor.
+Note: If you want a lighter butterscotch flavor, feel free to use light brown sugar in place of the dark brown for a milder flavor.

 When people ask me the rather perplexing question, “Why do you live in France?”, I simply direct them to the nearest fromagerie.
 Yes, there’s great food to be found everywhere: Spain has great ham and crisp, almond turrone, Italians have great olive oil and gelato.
 And when in New York who can resist the chewy bialys and bagels?
 But there is nothing comparable to the cheeses of France…